noicu/raflogn/docs/visual-editor/customization.md

         -   `__node-name`: The title of the currently selected node
     -   `__interface`: Each interface shown in the sidebar
 -   **Toolbar:**
-    -   `baklava-toolbar`: Base class for the toolbar
+    -   `raflogn-toolbar`: Base class for the toolbar
-    -   `baklava-toolbar-entry`: Base class for each entry in the toolbar
+    -   `raflogn-toolbar-entry`: Base class for each entry in the toolbar
-    -   `baklava-toolbar-button`: This class is applied to every entry that is clickable
+    -   `raflogn-toolbar-button`: This class is applied to every entry that is clickable
 -   **Others:**
-    -   `baklava-node-palette`: Base class for the node palette
+    -   `raflogn-node-palette`: Base class for the node palette